 Most business owners think of a missed call as a minor inconvenience.
 The caller will leave a voicemail, you'll call them back, and everything will be fine.

 Except that's not what happens.
-Research consistently shows that 80% of callers who reach voicemail during business hours will not leave a message.
+Research consistently shows that 80% of callers who reach voicemail will not leave a message.
 They hang up and call your competitor instead.

-For service-based businesses — dental practices, law firms, home services, medical offices — each missed call represents a potential customer with real lifetime value.
+For service-based businesses — plumbers, HVAC contractors, electricians, home-services shops of every kind — each missed call represents a potential customer with real lifetime value.
 When that caller reaches a competitor instead, you don't just lose one transaction.
 You lose years of recurring revenue.

 The Lifetime Value Math

-If your practice misses just 5 new patient calls per week — a conservative estimate for a busy practice — that's 260 missed opportunities per year.
-Even if only 30% of those callers would have booked (the rest might be existing patients, spam, or tire-kickers), you're looking at 78 lost new patients.
+If your shop misses just 5 inbound calls per week — a conservative estimate for a busy contractor — that's 260 missed opportunities per year.
+Apply a 30% close rate for inbound phone leads (these are people who already chose to call you), and you're looking at 78 lost first-time jobs.

 That's not a rounding error.
-That's the difference between a practice that's growing and one that's stagnating.
+That's the difference between a shop that's growing and one that's stuck.

 The Hidden Costs You Don't See